 The rotator cuff is the group of four muscles and tendons that surround the shoulder joint.
 The four muscles are called the supraspinatus, infraspinatus, subscapularis, and teres minor.
 The most common tendon to have a problem is the supraspinatus.
 On top of the rotator cuff is the deltoid muscle.
 The bones at the shoulder include the humerus, scapula (shoulder blade), and clavicle (collar bone).
 The rotator cuff muscles start on the shoulder blade and attach around the front, top, and back of the humerus.
 They help to elevate the arm away from the body in forward, side, and backward motions.
 They also turn the arm in or out to rotate the shoulder.
 These muscles and tendons provide strength and stability to the shoulder joint.

-Above the rotator cuff there is a bursa, or sac of tissue, that covers and protects the rotator cuff as it comes into close contact with bones around the shoulder (Figure 1).
-When the rotator cuff is injured or damaged, it can lead to inflammation of the bursa, called bursitis, which causes pain and loss of motion.
+Above the rotator cuff there is a bursa - a sack of tissue that cushions and protects two surfaces so that they do not rub directly against each other when they move.
+The rotator cuff bursa protects close contact between bones around the shoulder (Figure 1).
+When the rotator cuff is injured or damaged, it can lead to inflammation of the bursa, called bursitis.
+Bursitis can cause pain and loss of motion.

-© 2014 American Society for Surgery of the Hand
+© 2021 American Society for Surgery of the Hand

 This content is written, edited and updated by hand surgeon members of the American Society for Surgery of the Hand.
 Find a hand surgeon near you.